Azure/RBatchScoring/README.md

 2. `cd` into the repo
 3. Install R dependencies `Rscript R/install_dependencies.R`
 4. Log in to Azure using the Azure CLI `az login`
 5. Setup resources for doAzureParallel using service principal.
-You will be asked to provide names for several resources.
+It is recommended you run these commands using the (bash) [Azure Cloud Shell](https://shell.azure.com).
+You will be asked to provide names for several resources. **Retain the json output of these commands for the next step**
     ```
     wget -q https://raw.githubusercontent.com/Azure/doAzureParallel/master/account_setup.sh &&
     chmod 755 account_setup.sh &&
     /bin/bash account_setup.sh serviceprincipal
     ```

-    Note: you **must** copy the output of the above command into *azure/credentials.json*.
+6. Create credentials file and paste the json output of the above command into the file `touch azure/credentials.json`
-6. Log in to Docker using the docker cli `docker login`
+7. Log in to Docker using the docker cli `docker login`
+8. Enable non-root users to run docker commands
+    ```
+    sudo groupadd docker
+    sudo usermod -aG docker $USER
+    ```
+    Restart your terminal after running the above commands

 ## Steps:

-Run through the following R scripts (ideally from R Studio):
+Run through the following R scripts (ideally from R Studio).
+It is intended that you step through each script interactively using an IDE such as RStudio.
 1. [01_generate_forecasts_locally.R](./01_generate_forecasts_locally.R)
 2. [02_deploy_azure_resources.R](./02_deploy_azure_resources.R)
 3. [03_(optional)_train_forecasting_models.R](./03_(optional)_train_forecasting_models.R)